oracle/oracle-database-operator/README.md

 ## Make Oracle Database Kubernetes Native - Take 2

-As part of Oracle's resolution to make Oracle Database Kubernetes-native (that is, observable and operable by Kubernetes), Oracle released _Oracle Database Operator for Kubernetes_ (`OraOperator`).
+As part of Oracle's resolution to make Oracle Database Kubernetes-native (that is, observable and operable by Kubernetes), Oracle released _Oracle Database Operator for Kubernetes_ (`OraOperator` or the operator).
 OraOperator extends the Kubernetes API with custom resources and controllers for automating Oracle Database lifecycle management.

 In this v0.2.0 release, `OraOperator` supports the following database configurations and infrastructure: